What is Policy-based Routing?

 - When there is conflict, Network rules will take precedence over Global rules.

-Route all video traffic on your iPad to the ExpressVPN you set up before in the VPN Client feature
+Route all video traffic on your iPad to an ExpressVPN server,

 - Box main page -> Add Route